SAINIAbhishek/shopping-application/README.md

 ## About

 An angular framework based application that demonstrate the functionalities of the same.
 This project has been done under the course 'Angular - The Complete Guide' on the udemy.
+It uses the Firebase Realtime Database.

 ## Development server